stat850-unl/project-we-r-pab/README.md

 Description of the variables in the data set:

-+year: numeric value for the year in which the football game was played +week: numeric value representing the week of the season in which the game was played
+*year: numeric value for the year in which the football game was played

+*week: numeric value representing the week of the season in which the game was played
   + NFL Seasons have 17 Weeks
-  + WildCard, Division, ConfChamp, and SuperBowl are names for different weeks of the postseason +home_team: character indicating the team playing at home +away_team: character indicating the team playing on the road +winner: character indicating the winner of the game +tie: character indicating if the game ended in a tie +day: character indicating the abbreviated day of the week the game was played +date: character indicating the date the game was played on +time: time variable indicating the time the game started
+  + WildCard, Division, ConfChamp, and SuperBowl are names for different weeks of the postseason *home_team: character indicating the team playing at home

+*away_team: character indicating the team playing on the road

+*winner: character indicating the winner of the game

+*tie: character indicating if the game ended in a tie

++day: character indicating the abbreviated day of the week the game was played +date: character indicating the date the game was played on +time: time variable indicating the time the game started